pmatheusvinhas/react-waitlist/docs/security.md

 ## Protecting Your API Key

 The Resend API key is a sensitive credential that should never be exposed to the client.
-React Waitlist provides two approaches to protect your API key:
+React Waitlist provides several approaches to protect your API key:

 ### 1. Server Components